 For details about the variance applications, please visit our CT Irrigation Variance Programs page.

-Landscapes can thrive on twice-weekly water or even less.
+Landscapes can thrive with water twice a week or even less.

 Learn More